ix-ax/AXOpen/docfx/articles/core/AXOALERTDIALOG.md

 ## Invoking alerts from PLC

-Alerts can be invoked from plc similarly like [AxoDialog](./AXODIALOG.md), however there is no need for user interaction.
+Alerts can be invoked from PLC similarly like [AxoDialog](./AXODIALOG.md), however there is no need for user interaction.

 ```
 VAR PUBLIC